-The first day of the conference comprises a range of workshops, to be held on Tuesday 14th December in two parallel streams.
+The first day of the conference comprises three workshops, to be held on Tuesday 14th December.
+Two of the workshops are in parallel streams in the morning.
 Delegates will find these events to be especially valuable where there is a current need to consider the introduction of new AI technologies into their own organisations.

 Workshops organiser: Professor Adrian Hopgood, University of Portsmouth, UK.

 Morning - Stream 1 (09:30 - 13:00, including a 30-minute refreshment break)